joshhornby/joshhornby.github.io/_posts/2025-06-02-improve-llm-prompting.md

 <br />

 ## Why this works
-This method combines three useful ideas:

-- **Shared context** - By using the whitepaper, you align the model's responses with your reference point.

-- **Stable instruction** - Setting system instructions ensures that the model stays in a consistent expert role.

-- **Iterative improvement** - Using a project gives you memory over time, letting you refine prompts in multiple rounds.
+Three things are doing the work here.
+The whitepaper gives you and the model a shared reference point, so its suggestions come from a known set of techniques rather than whatever it guesses you want.
+The system instructions keep it in the same role between prompts.
+And because it's a project, the context persists, so you can refine the same prompt over several rounds instead of starting again each time.